RobTillaart/Cozir/README.md

 An example **Cozir_stream_parse.ino** is added to show how to use this class.

-Note: to send commands e.g. outputField selection, to the sensor the COZIR class is used (which is mostly focussed on polling access).
+**NOTE:** to send commands e.g. outputField selection, to the sensor the COZIR class can be used (which is mostly focussed on polling access).
+Alternatively the user sends the low level commands just as a string over serial.
+This latter method will save memory especially in a final version of a project.

+**NOTE:** The COZIRparser skips the output of the Y and \* command.
+These are configuration fields and therefore not part of the **stream mode** fields.
+Furthermore not all fields these lines produce are understood.
+So parsing these lines is left to the user for now.

+**NOTE:** The COZIRparser class does not check for missing characters, the range of the fields recognized, or other errors.
+So the values returned should be handled with care.

 ## Interface COZIRParser

 Read the datasheet (again).

 ### Constructor and initialisation